GlenDC/blockstor/docs/zeroctl/zeroctl.md

 Here we'll give a quick overview of each command.
 Each command also has more elaborate documentation which can be accessed by clicking on the command.

-Information on how to use each command can also be accessed using `zeroctl help [command]`, e.g. `zeroctl help copy vdisk` will give output how to copy vdisks using that command.
+Information on how to use each command can also be accessed using `zeroctl help [command]`, e.g. `zeroctl help copy vdisk` will give output how to copy [vdisks][vdisk] using that command.

 ### [`zeroctl version`](commands/version.md)